Laurie Glimcher: Media

+Glimcher's dual role as Dana-Farber CEO and director of multiple corporate boards was highlighted in a The Boston Globe Spotlight article and resulted in calls from some Harvard physicians and Boston hospital staff for the prohibition of hospital executives from serving on corporate boards.

+In 2024, Dana–Farber Cancer Institute reviewed more than 50 papers co-authored by various Dana-Farber faculty after questions were raised about image presentation.
+The review led to several retractions and corrections, including one voluntary retraction of a paper on which Glimcher was senior author.
+Dana–Farber stated that the issues involved image preparation and did not necessarily imply scientific misconduct and emphasized that the underlying data remained valid.

 Family

 Glimcher is the daughter of Geraldine Lee (Bogolub) and Melvin J. Glimcher, who was a pioneer in the development of artificial limbs while the chair of the Massachusetts General Hospital Orthopedics Department.
 Her family is Jewish.

 Glimcher followed in the footsteps of her father by later becoming a full professor at Harvard Medical School at the age of 39; the two became research partners.

+Glimcher was married to Hugh Auchincloss, who was the top deputy to Dr. Anthony Fauci, and prior to that was a chief of transplant surgery at Brigham & Women's Hospital, They had three children, Kalah, Hugh and Jake Auchincloss.

-She is married to Gregory Petsko, Professor of Neurology in the Ann Romney Center for Neurologic Diseases at Harvard Medical School and Brigham and Women's Hospital, who was director of the Rosenstiel Basic Medical Sciences Research Center and chair of biochemistry at Brandeis University prior to moving to Weill Cornell Medicine, where he became director of the Helen and Robert Appel Alzheimer's Disease Research Institute.
-Glimcher was previously married to Hugh Auchincloss, who is the top deputy to Dr. Anthony Fauci, and was a chief of Transplant Surgery at Brigham & Women's Hospital, and with whom she had three children, Kalah, Hugh and Jake Auchincloss.
+She is currently married to Gregory Petsko, Professor of Neurology in the Ann Romney Center for Neurologic Diseases at Harvard Medical School and Brigham and Women's Hospital, who was director of the Rosenstiel Basic Medical Sciences Research Center and chair of biochemistry at Brandeis University prior to moving to Weill Cornell Medicine, where he became director of the Helen and Robert Appel Alzheimer's Disease Research Institute.
+On October 24, 2023 he was awarded the National Medal of Science by President Joe Biden; the National Medal of Science is the nation’s highest scientific honor.

-Her daughter, Kalah Auchincloss, J.D., M.P.H., is a senior vice president of regulatory compliance and deputy general counsel for Greenleaf Health and previously was deputy chief of staff for two Food and Drug Administration commissioners.

-Her eldest son, Dr. Hugh Glimcher Auchincloss, is also a physician, currently a cardiothoracic surgeon at Massachusetts General Hospital.
-Her younger son, Jake Auchincloss, is currently the Representative for the Massachusetts's 4th congressional district.